-ED202 Science of the Classroom
+ED202 Classroom Methodology

 This course covers the techniques and methods of good classroom management, classroom control, lesson preparation, lesson presentation, and annual planning.

 ED203 General Teaching Methods

 This course provides an introduction to the organization and management of a Christian school classroom.
 Focus is given to the proper classroom implementation of visual aids and technology as well as in-class observation and evaluation.